joleys/niko-home-control-II/README.md

 #### Entities

 * **Setpoint Temperature Sensor**, the desired setpoint in the current program.
-* **Overrule Active Binary Sensor**, marks if the overrule-time will be used instead of setpoint as defined in program mode.
+* **Overrule Active Switch**, marks if the overrule-time will be used instead of setpoint as defined in program mode.
 * **Overrule Setpoint Temperature Sensor**, the current overruled setpoint temperature.
 * **Overrule Time Duration Sensor**, duration of the overrule period in minutes.
-* **EcoSave Binary Sensor**, marks if the EcoSave mode is active.
+* **EcoSave Switch**, marks if the EcoSave mode is active.
 When active the program keeps going, but the setpointtemperature is altered (+3 when cooling, -3 when heating).

 ### NHC Relay Action (light, socket, switched-fan, switched-generic)